GeoMOER/moer-mpg-remote-sensing/docs/units/_unit05/unit04-02_sl_artificial_images.md

 ```

 ### Morphological feature computation
 A second spatial method aims in computing morphological features based on individual raster values.
-A typical data source is a digital elevation model and typical target datasets are rasters showing the slope, exposition etc. of the surface.
+A typical data source is a digital elevation model and typical target datasets are raster showing the slope, exposition etc. of the surface.
+Actually this means the calculation of neighborhood indices and so on.

 ## Starting with artifical image computation in R
 A good starting point for spatial filtering with R is the [raster::focal](https://www.rdocumentation.org/packages/raster/versions/2.7-15/topics/focal){:target="_blank"} function for "classic" spatial filtering or the [glcm package](https://cran.r-project.org/package=glcm){:target="_blank"} for grey level co-occurence matrix computations).
-For the latter, the [Orfeo ToolBox](https://www.orfeo-toolbox.org/){:target="_blank"} offers a large set of Haralick texture computation functions.
+For the latter, the [Orfeo ToolBox](https://www.orfeo-toolbox.org/){:target="_blank"} offers a faster and more comprehensive approach as given by the *Haralick texture* computation functions.
 To link it with R, see the [link2GI](https://cran.r-project.org/web/packages/link2GI/index.html){:target="_blank"} package and the otbtex_* functions of the [uavRst](https://github.com/gisma/uavRst){:target="_blank"} package.